 Saturated fat does not harm your health

-Diet and lifestyle 5. dec 2020 2 min Postdoc Annemarie Lundsgaard, Professor Bente Kiens Written by Morten Busch
+Health and Wellness 5. dec 2020 2 min Postdoc Annemarie Lundsgaard, Professor Bente Kiens Written by Morten Busch

 The perpetual search for the secret for a long and healthy life often takes a detour when new dietary recommendations emerge.
 For decades, the dogma has been that long-chain saturated fat in the diet could lead to such diseases as type 2 diabetes.
 However, new research involving humans and mice shows that saturated fat does not harm health.